 - Displays antivirus activity.
 Studies suggest black elderberry can block infection by directly stopping the viral duplication.
 It has been suggested it renders the virus non-functional!

 What makes our syrup so good for you?

-- Turmeric: Anti-inflammatory and Antioxidant (same family as ginger).
+- Organic Turmeric: Anti-inflammatory and Antioxidant (same family as ginger).

-- Clove: Contains Fiber, Vitamins, and minerals.
+- Organic Whole Cloves: Contains Fiber, Vitamins, and minerals.
 Also, High in Antioxidants.

-- Cinnamon: Heart Health benefits and (you may have guessed it) Anti-inflammatory and high in Antioxidants.
+- Organic Ceylon Cinnamon: Heart Health benefits and (you may have guessed it) Anti-inflammatory and high in Antioxidants.

 - Honey: We all know how good honey is for us.